Sylvain2703/MessengerUWP/README.md

 ## Changelog

+- Version 0.3.0:
+  - Add an acrylic effect for the master view background.
+  - Improve the loading screen and add a retry button.
+  - Allow taking photos and recording audio messages.
+  - Add zoom support when viewing pictures (using a touchpad or a touchscreen).
+  - Improve the picture album and the settings dialog for small screens.
 - Version 0.2.1: Fix an issue where the app crashed due to [an internal change in React](https://github.com/facebook/react/pull/18377).
 - Version 0.2.0:
   - Improve dialogs, settings and chatbot cards for small screens.